-Class that provides access to various resources at run-time.
+It is a class that provides access to various resources at run-time.
 Values of integer, floating point, boolean, string and even complex (QFont, QColor) types can be set and retrieved from the Resource manager.
 Resource manager can be statically accessed from any place in the code using the following call:

-'''

-SUIT_Session::session()->resourceMgr();

-'''
+SUIT Session::session()->resourceMgr();

 Between the sessions Resource manager stores resources in external files in XML or INI formats (XML by default).
-When a salome application starts, Resource manager locates these files and loads resources from them.
+When SALOME application starts, Resource manager locates these files and loads resources from them.
 The resources files are: